 In recent years Activision’s Transformers series has been helmed primarily by High Moon Studios, which did a fabulous job melding the Michael Bay creations with the toy line’s cartoon roots.
-The last effort came from developer Edge of Reality, however, and Rise of the Dark Spark appeared to effectively squashed any future installments in High Moon’s story arc.
+The last effort came from developer Edge of Reality, however, and Rise of the Dark Spark appeared to effectively squash any future installments in High Moon’s story arc.

 Suddenly ripe for a reboot, Activision turned to PlatinumGames, the folks behind Bayonetta, and sent the robots in disguise back to their G1 origins.
 The result is Transformers: Devastation, a dramatic transformation (pun intended) for the series that focuses on hand-to-hand combat while dishing out heaping portions of fan service.

 While each Transformer boasts four weapon slots (one melee, two ranged, one open), Devastation is built primarily on melee fighting.
-Decepticons tip their attacks via a number of chevrons, and ideally you’ll want to tap the dodge button (right bumper) at just the right time where you not only avoid their attack but also slow time for your own counterattacks.
+Decepticons tip their attacks via a number of chevrons, and ideally you’ll want to tap the dodge button (right bumper) at just the right time when you not only avoid their attack but also slow time for your own counterattacks.

 Strikes are assigned to two face buttons, allowing for combinations — get all the way through one and you’ll be prompted to unleash a “vehicle attack” for added damage.
 Ranged weapons are used with the triggers and are primarily effective against flying enemies or simply to deal a little extra punishment after a combination.
 Aiming down the sight feels slower than normal, and it makes hitting fast-moving targets at range occasionally problematic.